-A central repository for sea turtle stranding data was established in the early 1980s by the NMFS/SEFSC in collaboration with the existing southeast state stranding networks.
-This system (SEFSC database) initially relied on NMFS/SEFSC staff entering all STSSN data into the SEFSC database.
-In later years, the states began entering basic stranding information directly into the SEFSC database with NMFS completing the data entry, performing basic QA/QC routines, and either assigning or confirming codes for findings associated with each stranding.
+A central repository for sea turtle stranding data was established in the early 1980s by NMFS SEFSC in collaboration with the existing southeast state stranding networks.
+The SEFSC database initially relied on NMFS staff entering all STSSN data.
+In later years, the states began entering basic stranding information directly into the SEFSC database with NMFS staff completing the data entry, performing basic QA/QC routines, and either assigning or confirming codes for findings associated with each stranding.
 However, as stranding numbers increased over time, the burden of data entry and coding relevant findings exceeded available staff time, delaying data validation and resulting in challenges for state partners and other NMFS staff to easily query and access the data.
 Over the years, multiple databases were developed by STSSN partners, which complicated data standardization, data access, and data quality assurance and control.

-As part of the Deepwater Horizon Sea Turtle Early Restoration Project's enhancement of the STSSN in the Gulf of Mexico, OPR developed a new STSSN data application to improve data quality, data entry efficiency, and data access for management purposes.
-The new data application was implemented in the Gulf of Mexico in 2020, in the northeast states in 2021, and in the southeast states in 2022.
-Full transition of all data from the SEFSC database to the new data application is expected to be completed in 2023, after which the SEFSC database will be archived.
-OPR will ensure the new STSSN data application is supported and maintained for STSSN use into the future.
+As part of the Deepwater Horizon Sea Turtle Early Restoration Project's enhancement of the STSSN in the Gulf of America, OPR developed a new STSSN data application to improve data quality, data entry efficiency, and data access for management purposes.
+The new data application was implemented in the Gulf of America in 2020, in the northeast states in 2021, and in the southeast states in 2022.
+Full transition of all data from the SEFSC database to the new data application was completed in 2023, and the SEFSC database was archived.
+OPR is responsible for supporting and maintaining the new STSSN data application for STSSN use into the future.